-Ovitz has also served as a member of the Board of Directors for J. Crew Group Inc., Gulfstream Aviation and Opsware.
+Ovitz has served as a member of the Board of Directors for J. Crew Group Inc., Gulfstream Aviation and Opsware.
 He served as Chairman of the Executive Board of the UCLA Hospital and Medical Center and headed up the Capital Campaign to raise money for their new hospital, designed by I.M.
 Pei.
 He also served on the Executive Advisory Board of the Pediatric AIDS Foundation, the Board of Directors of D.A.R.E.
 America, and the National Board of Advisors for the Children's Scholarship Fund.
-He is currently involved in numerous cultural and charitable activities He currently sits on the Board of Directors of both IMG (International Management Group) and the Museum of Modern Art.
+He currently sits on the Board of Directors of the Museum of Modern Art.
 He is a member of the Council on Foreign Relations and is on the Board of Advisors of Andreessen Horowitz.